 Creatinine: Testing for sample dilution.
-In this assay, Creatinine reacts with a Creatinine indicator in an alkaline condition to form a purplish- brown colour complex.
-The concentration of Creatinine is directly proportional to the colour intensity of the test pad.
+In this assay, Creatinine reacts with a Creatinine indicator in an alkaline condition to form a purplish own color complex.
+The concentration of Creatinine is directly proportional to the color intensity of the test pad.

 Specific Gravity: Testing for sample dilution.
-This test is based on the apparent pKa change of certain pretreated polylectrolytes in relation to jonic concentration.
-In the presence of an indicator, the colours range from dark blue or blue-green in urine of low jonic concentration to green and yellow in urine of higher ionic concentration.
+This test is based on the apparent pKa change of certain pretreated polylectrolytes in relation to onic concentration.
+In the presence of an indicator, the colors range form dark blue or blue-green in urine of low ionic concentration to green and vellow in urine of higher ionic concentration.

 pH: Testing for the presence of acidic or alkaline adulterant.
-This test is based on the well-known double pH indicator method that gives distinguishable colours over wide pH range.
-The colours range from orange (low pH) to yellow and green to blue (high pH).
+This test is based on the well-known double pH indicator method that gives distinguishable colors over wide pH range.
+The colors range from orange (low pH) to yellow and green to blue (high pH).

 Nitrite: Testing for the presence of exogenous nitrite.
-Nitrite.
 Nitrite reacts with an aromatic amine to form a diazonium compound in an acid medium.
-The diazonium compound in turn couples with an indicator to produce a pink-red/purple colour.
+The diazonium compound in turn couples with an indicator to produce a pink-red/purple color.

 Oxidants: Testing for presence of oxidizing reagents.
-In this reaction, a colour indicator reacts with oxidants such as hydrogen peroxide, ferricyanide, persulfate, or pyridinium chlorochromate to form a blue colour complex.
-Other colours may indicate the presence of other ovidants Glutaraldehyde: Testing for the presence of exogenous aldehyde.
-In this assay, the aldehyde group on the Glutaraldehyde reacts with an indicator to form a pink/purple colour complex Bleach: Testing for the presence of bleach in urine.
-In this test, the presence of bleach forms a blue-green, brown, or orange colour
+In this reaction, a color indicator reacts with oxidants such as hydrogen peroxide ferricyanide, persulfate, or pyridinium chlorochromate to form a blue color complex.
+Other colors may indicate the presence of other

+Glutaraldehyde: Testing for the presence of exogenous aldehyde.
+In this assay, the aldehyde group on the Glutaraldehyde reacts with an indicator to form a pink/purple color complex.
+Bleach: Testing for the presence of bleach in urine.
+In this test, the presence of bleach forms a blue-green, brown, or orange color complex.

-Pvridinium Chlorochromate: Testing for the presence of Pvridinium Chlorochromate in urine.
-In this test, the presence of chromate forms a blue-green colour complex.
+Pyridinium Chlorochromate: Testing for the presence of Pyridinium Chlorochromate in urine.
+In this test, the presence of chromate forms a